StevenBlack/vocab/million-dollar-words.md

 ### anomaly
 An unexpected result that deviates from the standard.
 A anomaly, as is a book on underwater gardening that makes it to the best-seller lists.
-Pronounced UH- NOM- UH-LEE.

 ### anomie